 There's one really big catch though.
 Excellence, rather counter-intuitively, increases productivity.
-Early discovered bugs are cheaper to fix.
+Bugs discovered early are cheaper to fix.
 More generally, the policy of completing one component at a time results in nearly perfect temporal and spatial locality of all work processes, which has massively positive impact on productivity.

 Productivity is not the same thing as pace of work.
 While your efforts to limit engineering investment might be (creating an illusion of) improving pace of work, you might be at the same time vastly increasing the probability that the product will be rejected, thus reducing its value and by definition reducing the productivity of any work that led to delivery of the rejected product.

 Think no one will reject a product due to low quality these days?
 A chain is only as strong as its weakest link.
 Complex systems cannot be built from shit.
 Software is always a foundation for something else (mostly data and processes).
 End users of the product likely have tons of work to do.
 They certainly don't have time to devise workarounds for flaws in your software.
 They might not even have the cognitive capacity to design the kind of fault-tolerant system that could incorporate your shit without risk.

 By this time, you might have noticed that I am a big fan of engineering excellence.
 How do I manage to get anything done?
 It turns out that the mindless perfectionism is a rather ineffective method to achieve excellence in anything.
 Reliability, performance, and even security can be bolted on top of a rather flaky prototype at very little cost.